slongfield/pyfmt/README.md

 pyfmt implements Python's advanced string formatting in Golang.

-This is an alternative to the `fmt` package's Sprintf-style string formatting, and mimics the .format() style formatting available in Python >2.6.
-Under the hood, it still uses the go 'fmt' library, for better compatability with Go types at the expense of not being as exact of a clone of Python format strings.
+This is an alternative to the `fmt` package's Sprintf-style string formatting and mimics the .format() style formatting available in Python >2.6.
+Under the hood, it still uses the go 'fmt' library, for better compatibility with Go types at the expense of not being as exact of a clone of Python format strings.

-Braces {} are used to indicate 'format items', anything outside of braces will be emitted directly into the output string, and anything inside will be used to get values from the other function arguments, and format them.
+Braces {} are used to indicate 'format items', anything outside of braces will be emitted directly into the output string, and anything inside will be used to get values from the other function arguments and format them.
 The one exception is double braces, '{{' and '}}', which will cause literal '{' and '}' runes to be emitted in the output.

 Each format item consists of a 'field name', which indicates which value from the argument list to